The Bay of Kotor, MontenegroUnrivalled Scenery, Labyrinth Walled Old Towns, Shore-Skirting Drives & Marina Bling

 The Bay of Kotor || Perast, Kotor & Porto Montenegro

 It was always going to be my first port of call and it didn’t take long to get there.
 A 90-kilometre drive from Podgorica Airport via Lake Skadar National Park and Budva & Sveti Stefan of the Adriatic Coast, obvious Montenegrin highlights I’d sample on the return journey, got me to the fringes of Montenegro’s UNESCO-listed Bay of Kotor, easily one of Europe’s most beautiful bays.
 Inhabited since antiquity and dotted with well-preserved Medieval walled Old Towns, the bay is a spectacular natural inlet from the Adriatic that resembles the fjord it isn’t (it’s actually a submerged river canyon).
-It’s also a staple on any Adriatic cruise ship itinerary, its numerous Orthodox and Catholic churches and monasteries making the region just as popular with pilgrims as it is with tourists.
+It’s also a staple on any Adriatic cruise ship itinerary, its numerous Orthodox and Catholic churches and monasteries making the region as equally popular with pilgrims as it is with tourists.

 … The Outstanding Universal Value of the Culturo-Historical Region of Kotor is embodied in the quality of the architecture in its fortified and open cities, settlements, palaces and monastic ensembles, and their harmonious integration to the cultivated terraced landscape on the slopes of high rocky hills.
 The Natural and Culturo-Historical Region of Kotor bears unique testimony to the exceptionally important role that it played over centuries in the spreading of Mediterranean cultures into the Balkans.